Orbital-Knewbie/Knewbie/README.md

 # Knewbie
-Web Application built using Flask and React
+Knewbie is a Web Application built using Flask and makes use of machine learning to provide tailored educational content.

 ## Getting Started